Skip to main content

 Impact on the Digestive System

-Dietary factors, including ingesting undigested sugar and starch pushed through to the hindgut, can trigger laminitis.
+Dietary factors can trigger laminitis, including ingesting undigested sugar and starch pushed through to the hindgut.
 Managing the horse’s digestive system is crucial for preventing dietary-induced laminitis.
 Endocrinopathic laminitis is often linked to dietary factors.

 Role of Toxins

 Toxins released during certain systemic infections or conditions can lead to laminitis.
-It is essential to identify and manage these underlying conditions to prevent laminitic episodes.
+Identifying and managing these underlying conditions is essential to prevent laminitic episodes.
 The placenta and associated structures may also be involved in some cases.

 Specific Cases and Observations